-If women in leadership positions boosts performance numbers, as the research shows, then all companies must surely be pushing to make gender equality a priority.
+If women in leadership positions boost performance numbers, as the research shows, then all companies must surely be pushing to make gender equality a priority.

 But that’s not exactly the case.